stfnhmplr/homebridge-synology/README.md

 # Homebridge-Synology
 homebridge-plugin.
 Control your Synology Diskstation with Apple-Homekit.

-> now with support for DSM 5.x and 6.x
+> support for DSM 5.x and 6.x

 #Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-synology) and should be installed "globally" by typing: